Moment-sequence transforms: Moment transformers on

-As shown in \cite[Theorem 4.1]{GKR-lowrank}, the same result can be obtained by working only with a particular family of rank-two matrices, and without the continuity assumption.
-In the next theorem, Horn's hypotheses are relaxed even further by utilising only Hankel matrices.
+As shown in \cite[Theorem 4.1]{GKR-lowrank}, the same result can be obtained by working only with a particular family of rank-two matrices, without the continuity assumption, and on any domain $(0,\rho)$ as above.
+In the next theorem, Horn's hypotheses are relaxed even further by making appeal only to Hankel matrices.